openssl ts

 ess_cert_id_chain

 The SignedData objects created by the TSA always contain the certificate identifier of the signing certificate in a signed attribute (see RFC 2634, Enhanced Security Services).
-If this option is set to yes and either the certs variable or the -chain option is specified then the certificate identifiers of the chain will also be included in the SigningCertificate signed attribute.
-If this variable is set to no, only the signing certificate identifier is included.
+If this variable is set to no, only this signing certificate identifier is included in the SigningCertificate signed attribute.
+If this variable is set to yes and the certs variable or the -chain option is specified then the certificate identifiers of the chain will also be included, where the -chain option overrides the certs variable.
 Default is no. (Optional)

 ess_cert_id_alg

 This option specifies the hash function to be used to calculate the TSA's public key certificate identifier.
-Default is sha1.
+Default is sha256.
 (Optional)

 EXAMPLES